 Figure 4.11 depicts an example of the active message handler registration process used in GRIM.
 The first step in this process is for an endpoint to locally identify its available function handlers using a local registration function.
-When the endpoint is prepared for other endpoints in the cluster to use the handlers, it executes a synchronization function.
-This function transmits the endpoint's table of available function handlers to the server in the cluster that manages the global database of active message handlers.
-The server processes the message by assigning new global identifiers for function handlers that have not yet been registered.
-The entire list of global function handlers is then transmitted back to the sender, where the data is stored in a database of global function handlers.
-At run time, the endpoint consults this database to determine an integer identifier for a named function handler.
-If a node cannot perform the translation locally, it issues a request to the server to determine the proper integer identifier.
+When the endpoint is ready for other endpoints in the cluster to begin using these handlers it executes a synchronization function.
+This function transmits the endpoint's table of available function handlers to the node in the cluster that manages the global database of active message handlers.
+The server processes the message by assigning new global handler identifiers for function handlers that have not yet been registered.
+The entire list of global function handlers is then transmitted back to the sender, where the data is stored in a global function handler database.
+At run time the endpoint consults this database to determine an integer identifier for a named function handler.
+If a node cannot perform the translation locally it can issue a request to the server to determine the proper integer identifier.